 Flex Mode: The cutter bar will 'flex' to follow uneven terrain, ideal when cutting on the ground.

-Rigid Mode: The cutter bar becomes 'rigid' and the header will behave like a standard rigid header.
+Rigid Mode: The cutter bar becomes 'rigid' while the gauge wheels and suspended subframe help float the header over the terrain.

 These modes of operation can be selected via the 'RIGID' & 'FLEX' buttons on the Automatix control panel.